goodguydul/esx_phonebooth/README.md

-# phonebooth
+# Phonebooth
- additional script for gcphone that enable props phonebooth to be usable
+Additional script for gcphone that enable props phonebooth to be usable

+### How to install :

+  - Put the code below your gcphone script.
+  - Run.